p-toni/MindSynth/replit.md

 # Overview

-This is a personal knowledge base application that provides semantic search functionality over markdown documents.
-The system allows users to store their knowledge in markdown files and search through them using AI-powered semantic search rather than simple keyword matching.
-The application is designed to be ultra-lightweight (under 14kB) while providing powerful search capabilities through OpenAI's embedding models.
+This is a personal knowledge base application that provides semantic search functionality over markdown documents with an innovative dot-based visualization system.
+Users store knowledge in markdown files and search through them using AI-powered semantic search with rich hover previews.
+The application maintains an ultra-lightweight footprint (14.1kB) while delivering powerful search capabilities through OpenAI's embedding models and an elegant "wall of dots" interface where dot size represents semantic relevance.

 # User Preferences